know-cujojs/know/src/documents/tutorials/modules/consuming-modules-module-ids.html.md

 });
 ```

-> So, how does the AMD environment know where to find modules if I'm specifying
+You may well wonder, how does the AMD environment know where to find modules you specify
 ids and not urls?

-That's the topic of our next lesson.
+That's the topic of [Consuming modules: locating modules in AMD](./consuming-locating-modules-in-amd.html.md).